 Again the glue variants are not using the glue-spec userdata nodes.
-The setglue function accepts upto 5 arguments: width, stretch, shrink, stretch order and shrink order and the getglue function reports them, unless the second argument is false in which case only the width is returned.
+The setglue function accepts upto five arguments: width, stretch, shrink, stretch order and shrink order.
+Non-numeric values set the property to zero.
+The getglue function reports all five properties, unless the second argument is false in which case only the width is returned.